Henry Schein Inc at William Blair Growth Stock Conference Transc

-John Charles Kreger - William Blair & Company L.L.C., Research Division - Partner & Healthcare Services Analyst
+Brandon Vazquez - William Blair & Company L.L.C., Research Division - Analyst

-Hello, everyone.
-It's time for our next session, which is Henry Schein.
-Thanks for joining us.
-I'm John Kreger.
-I'm the research analyst here at Blair who covers Schein.
-I am required to inform you that you can obtain a complete list of research disclosures or potential conflicts of interest at williamblair.com.
-As we're going to -- the way we're going to handle the next 30 minutes is it will be primarily a fireside chat.
-If any of you have questions, please send them to me through the chat function, and I will do my best to pass them over to management, time permitting.
+Everyone, thanks for joining us on our last day here at the growth stock conference.
+My name is Brandon Vasquez.
+I'm a research analyst here at William Blair, who covers Henry Schein, and we're excited to have with us today, Ron South, SVP and CFO.

-With us from the company is Stan Bergman, CEO; Steve Paladino, CFO; and Carolynne Borders, Head of IR, is also taking part.
-Before we jump into remarks, let me turn it over to Steve to provide forward-looking statement commentary.
-Steve?
+Before he kind of dives in and gives a little corporate presentation for us all, I'm required to inform you that for a complete list of research disclosures or potential conflicts of interest, please visit our website at williamblair.com.
+Thank you very much.

 Henry Schein Inc at William Blair Growth Stock Conference Transcript